codeunion/glossary.codeunion.io/_posts/2014-01-01-query-string.md

 ```

 If we changed `epson` to `lexmark`, we'd get a different set of search results.
-Keep in mind this is all hypothetical: these URLs will only do what we describe
+Keep in mind this is all hypothetical.
+These URLs will only do what we describe
 if there's a web application on the other end expecting these URLS and
 implementing what we describe.